USF-ML2/usf-ml2-public/spark_tutorial_1.md

 ### 2.3.2) Caching

 Spark by default will try to manipulate RDDs in memory if they fit in the collective memory of the nodes.
 You can tell Spark that a given RDD should be kept in memory so that you can quickly access it later by using the `cache()` method.
-To see the RDDs that are cached in memory, go to `http://<master_url>:4040` and click on the "Storage" tab.

 If an RDD won't fit in memory, Spark will recompute it as needed, but this will involve a lot of additional computation.
 In some (but not all) cases in which there is not enough collective memory you may want it cached on disk.
 The [Spark programming guide](http://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) has more information.